 Disc photo “The Night Before” by Paul Moeller, taken at the San Diego County Fairgrounds.

 Rear cover photos taken by Evan Moring, in Encinitas, California.
-The background is brushstrokes from one of Evan’s paintings.
+The backgrounds are comprised of brushstrokes from one of Evan’s paintings.